 “Hillary Clinton is running a child sex ring,” “John McCain is a liberal”

-or “Donald Trump is a decent human being.”
+or “Donald Trump is a decent human being and a patriot.”

-politician has more verbal tells than The Donald, all of which indicate the same
+politician has more verbal tells than The Donald, all of which seem to indicate the same

 thing.
 When he says, for the thousandth time, “Believe me,” you can assume

-that what preceded that imperative was a lie, and what’s coming next will be
+that whatever preceded that imperative was a lie, and what’s coming next will be

 is similar to his repeated claim, “I have proof.”
 From a fantasy video of

 thousands of Muslims celebrating 9/11 in Jersey City to his teams of “researchers”

 in Hawaii busily proving Obama’s foreign birth, as well as his fallacious

 accounts of his conversation with a Gold Star widow, when Trump claims he has proof, expect to see it the same day you see his income tax returns, which will